Columbium41/P2P-File-Share/README.md

 - Uploading more than one file
 - Not having to refresh the page to upload more files
 - Better methods of sending data
+- A progress bar to display file being sent

 ## Collaborators
  - [Me](https://github.com/Columbium41/) (In-Person)